YGZWQZD/LAMDA-SSL/docs/_coverpage.md

 # LAMDA-SSL <small>1.0</small>

-> An useful and efficient toolbox for semi-supervised learning.
+> An powerful and easy-to-use toolkit for semi-supervised learning.

 -
 -